We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Summary

-Available for Windows and Mac, eM Client is a well-designed email client that makes setup and usage a breeze.
-Multiple email accounts from a range of providers can be configured automatically, and calendars and task management are integrated right alongside your inbox.
+eM Client is a well-designed email client available for Windows and Mac that makes setup and usage a breeze.
+Multiple email accounts from various providers can be configured automatically, and calendars and task management are integrated right alongside your inbox.

 Why Trust Me for This Review